 - Assisting with Installing (or Removing) Servers

-How strong should a server lift be?
+How strong should a data center lift be?
 You want a lift that’s strong enough to allow a single IT tech to carry out all of these functions safely with your heaviest server.

-With a Strong Server Lift, One Tech Does the Work of Three
+With a Strong Server Handling Lift, One Tech Does the Work of Three

-Using a server lift that’s strong enough, one person should be able to lift, transport, and install or remove a server, without any help.
-How strong does a server lift need to be, to be able do that?
+Using a data center lift that’s strong enough, one person should be able to lift, transport, and install or remove a server, without any help.
+How strong does a server handling device need to be, to be able do that?

-A Server Lift Must Be Strong Enough for Your Heaviest Equipment
+A Data Center Lift Must Be Strong Enough for Your Heaviest Equipment

-A server lift should have a weight capacity rating greater than your data center’s heaviest server or switch.
+A data center lift should have a weight capacity rating greater than your heaviest server or switch.
 If you plan to move several pieces of equipment at the same time, the lift should have a capacity larger than the combined weight of those pieces of equipment.